JaydevVadachhak/JavaCore/README.md

 1. go to "src"
 2. Find Your Topic
-3. Go to particular sub-topic that folder you've choosen
+3. Go to a particular sub-topic in that folder you've chosen
 4. And finally, Start Learning.
-5. File name is given per sub topics in Java
+5. Filename is given per sub-topics in Java

-*status of repo: This is ongoing(working) repo - many more to add...*
+*status of the repo: Completed*

 Go Ahead!
 Check it Out!